ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 SaltStack automatically collects junos show commands on the "faulty" JUNOS device and archives the output on a Git server.
 ![Appformix-SaltStack-Junos-Git.png](Appformix-SaltStack-Junos-Git.png)

+# webhooks Overview:
+- A webhook is notification using an HTTP POST.
+A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
+- Appformix supports webhooks.
+A notification is generated when the condition of an alarm is observed.
+You can configure an alarm to post notifications to an external HTTP endpoint.
+AppFormix will post a JSON payload to the endpoint for each notification.
+- SaltStack can listens to webhooks and generate equivalents ZMQ messages to the event bus
+- SaltStack can reacts to webhooks

 # Demo building blocks:
 - Junos devices
 - Appformix